dmrickey/fvtt-ckl-roll-bonuses/README.md

 # Generic Bonuses
 Paired with targets above (see [Generic Targets](#generic-targets)), will grant your chosen targets the specified bonuses.

+## Agile
+Automatically makes targeted attacks use Dex instead of Str for damage rolls.
+Use with boolean flag `bonus_agile`.

 ## Attack Bonus
 Give a flat value or a formula to increase the target's attack roll.
 Use with boolean flag `bonus_attack`.